Any suggestions for what to do if my child is having difficulty wearing a mask?

 - Introduce ways for your child to become more familiar and comfortable with the mask before expecting them to wear it.
 This may look different depending on your child’s age and ability levels.

 - Some children may need to take a gradual approach, only introducing the next step once your child is comfortable.
 For example, 1) holding the mask, 2) bringing the mask towards their face, 3) touching the mask to their face, 4) putting the elastic over one or both ears, and 5) finally putting the mask on.

-- I also recommend the use of visual examples, such as this social story for wearing a mask from Cincinnati Children’s Hospital Medical Center, this video social story on wearing a mask, or even by looking at pictures or videos of others in masks.
+- We also recommend the use of visual examples, such as this social story for wearing a mask from Cincinnati Children’s Hospital Medical Center, this video social story on wearing a mask, or even by looking at pictures or videos of others in masks.

 - Practice wearing the mask for blocks of time within the home before transitioning outside of the home.
 Practicing in the home can also give you a sense of how long your child is able to tolerate wearing the mask.
 Set a visual timer so that your child knows how long they need to wear the mask, and don’t forget to add in some reinforcers/rewards to help motivate your child to practice!